Advice

 How can a pre-approval boost my negotiating power?

-The goal of everyone involved in a real estate transaction – from the buyers and sellers to the real estate agents representing them – is to close the deal effectively and with minimal mishaps.
+The goal of everyone involved in a real estate transaction – from the buyers and sellers to the real estate agents working with them – is to close the deal effectively and with minimal mishaps.

 A pre-approval shows that you are not only prepared to apply for a loan, you are also considered to be a responsible loan applicant by your preferred lender.
-This will give you an edge over other buyers in multiple offers or negotiating situations, because the seller will know that you are less of a risk.
+This can give you an edge over buyers who have not been pre-approved and could help sway the sale in your favor if a seller is reviewing multiple offers with similar terms.
+A pre-approved buyer presents less risk of being declined for a loan than a buyer who has not undergone that extensive process.

 Ready to get pre-approved?

-There's no better way to prepare yourself for buying a home than to speak with a lender about getting pre-qualified or pre-approved.
-The experts at Edina Realty Mortgage are here to provide no-strings-attached, honest insights about your buying and powering power.
+There's no better way to prepare yourself for buying a home than to speak with a lender about getting pre-approved.
+The experts at Prosperity Home Mortgage are here to provide no-strings-attached, honest insights about your buying and borrowing power.

 Reach out today to get in touch with a lending expert.